• Skip to main content

 The certification requirements for Washington are very similar to that of Nevada and many other states.
 They require that you obtain your bachelor’s degree from an accredited college or university, enroll in a certification program, and take the required state exam.

 An alternative option is to enroll in a state-approved teacher preparation program.
-Upon completion of the program, you will obtain a state certification and your bachelor’s degree.
+Upon completion of the program, you will obtain state certification and your bachelor’s degree.
 You will still need to pass a state licensure exam and renew every few years.

 4. Arizona